|

 old Boys Brigade Company is no more.

-Boys Brigade for nearly ten years – I was one of the first four of its
+Brigade for nearly ten years – I was one of the first four of its members to

-members to get the Queens Badge.
+get the Queens Badge.
 I’ve still got my Queen’s Badge.
-Although I
+Although I left the

-left the B.B. in 1984, I went back every year to help with the hiking-camping
+B.B. in 1984, I went back every year to help with the hiking-camping contest,

-contest, up until the last one in 1990.
-I was one of the guests at the
+up until the last one in 1990.
+I was one of the guests at the retirement of

-retirement of the Company’s founder in 1995.
-Ten people on my Facebook list
+the Company’s founder in 1995.
+Ten people on my Facebook list are from the

-are from the halcyon days of the B.B.
-I even met ‘er
+halcyon days of the B.B.
+I even met ‘er indoors TM because

-indoors TM because of the B.B.
-And once we’d left Hastings we made a
+of the B.B.
+And once we’d left Hastings we

-point of going back to the church where the B.B. met to get married in.
-We
+made a point of going back to the church where the B.B. met to get married

-got both our children christened there, because that church was the home of
+in.
+We got both our children christened there, because that church was the

+gone.
 It’s the end of an era.
 It’s been replaced by the Friday Friendz (!)
+How lame is

 |